skaczmarek-dev/skaczmarek-dev.github.io/_tabs/about.md

 order: 4
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }

 Hi!
+I'm full time Unix Engineer.
 This is my private blog related to system administartion and selfhosting.
-This blog is about topics like self hosting, bash and puppet scripting, Linux administration.
+This blog is about topics like linux, self hosting, bash and puppet scripting.
+I like to share thought on topics I've learned during my work or fun projects.